gunnaraas/itf.certified.ninja/docs/ch08-networking.md

 id: "ch08-networking"
 title: "Ch.
 08 - Networking Concepts and Technologies"
 ---
--	Small Office Home Office (SOHO) is a small network (Connection) of Computers with fill up a small house hold and or a small business.

 # Exploring Connection Types and Features
 When it comes to connecting computers, there are two common methods of doing this, via wired and or wireless.
 Although both methods have many other benefits two in particular do stand out.
 For a wired connection speed and interference reduction stands out.
 For wireless, portability and ease of access stands out.